icy/icy_picture_modify/doc/zaml.md

-## PURPOSE
+# PURPOSE

-  This file describes the advance ACL for Piwigo installation.
+  This format is used to describe advance ACL for Piwigo installation.
-  This file is supported by the plugin `icy_picture_modify`.
+  This ACL is supported by the plugin `icy_picture_modify`.

-## FORMAT
+# FORMAT

   Format details